Pairing beef mine with chorizo, this indulgent Ultimate Beef and Chorizo Lasagne Soup brings a restaurant quality experience straight into your home.

 Add the mixed herbs and half the garlic to the saucepan.
 Stir-fry for 1 min.

 Add the passata, red wine stock paste, sugar and water for the soup (see pantry for amount).
 Stir well to combine.
-Bring to the boil, then simmer until slightly thickened, 5-6 mins.
+Bring to the boil, then simmer on medium until slightly thickened, 15-18 mins.

-Meanwhile, halve the ciabatta and lay onto a baking tray, cut-side up.
+While everything cooks, halve the ciabatta and lay onto a baking tray, cut-side up.
 Spread over the remaining garlic and drizzle with the olive oil for the garlic bread (see pantry for amount).
 Sprinkle over half the parsley.
-Set aside.

-Once the pasta is cooked, add the spinach to the pan a handful at a time until wilted and piping hot, 1-2 mins.
+Once cooked, stir the pasta through the sauce and add the spinach to the pan a handful at a time until wilted and piping hot, 1-2 mins.
 Stir in half the Parmigiano Reggiano.

 Taste the soup and season with salt, pepper and sugar if needed.
 Add a splash of water if you feel it needs it.